torvalds/linux/Documentation/filesystems/ntfs3.rst

    * - nohidden
-     - Files with the Windows-specific HIDDEN (FILE_ATTRIBUTE_HIDDEN) attribute will not be shown under Linux.
+     - Files with the Windows-specific HIDDEN (FILE_ATTRIBUTE_HIDDEN) attribute will not be shown under GNU/Linux.

    * - sys_immutable
      - Files with the Windows-specific SYSTEM (FILE_ATTRIBUTE_SYSTEM) attribute